 Occasionally hairless cats sprout a little hair if they are kept in conditions they find too cold.
 They can also grow fur during hormonal changes which are common in unspayed or unneutered cats.

-Is every hairless cat a Sphynx? – Conclusion
+Are all hairless cats Sphynx? – Conclusion

 All Sphynx are hairless but not every hairless cat is a Sphynx.
 There are several hairless cats that have been developed from the Sphynx and a few that aren’t related at all.
-All our equally beautifully bald.
+All our equally, beautifully bald.